Gomer0319/Armada_Tesda_WF/Week 1/03-Day3/01-Form_elements.md

 ---

+< *Add video here explaning what a form is, and it's importance, basics of form elements*>

 #### **Why Do We Use Forms on Websites?**

 Forms are everywhere on the web!
 From logging in to subscribing to a newsletter or filling out a survey, forms are the main way we interact with websites.
 Forms answer a crucial problem: **How do we collect information from users?** Without forms, websites wouldn’t be able to process things like orders, feedback, or even registration.